MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OabVirtualDirectory.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Identity parameter specifies the GUID, distinguished name (DN), or OAB virtual directory name that represents a specific OAB virtual directory.
-You can also include the path by using the format Server\\OfflineAddressBookVirtualDirectoryName.

-!!!
-Exchange Server 2016

 The Identity parameter specifies the OAB virtual directory that you want to modify.

 You can use any value that uniquely identifies the virtual directory.
 For example: